 Pets ingest many topical preparations, often resulting in only mild gastroenteritis.
 For example, ingestion of most corticosteroid-containing creams or ointments usually results in only mild to moderate stomach upset, polydipsia, and polyphagia.
-However, ingestion of certain topical agents in pet animals, such as 5-fluorouracil and calcipotriene, can be deadly even at low doses.
+However, ingestion of certain topical agents in pet animals, such as 5-fluorouracil and calcipotriene, can be fatal even at low doses.

 5-Fluorouracil (5-FU) is available as an ointment (1% or 5%) or topical solution (1%, 2%, or 5%).
-It is used in the treatment of skin cancers and solar keratoses in humans.
+It is used in the treatment of skin cancers and solar keratoses in people.
 Most exposures result from accidental ingestion, although occasionally 5-FU is used extra-label in pets.
 Ingestion in dogs and cats leads to the onset of signs within a few hours.
 In dogs, signs have been seen at dosages as low as 8.6 mg/kg, with the minimum lethal dose reported as 20 mg/kg.
 Initial signs include severe vomiting, which may progress to bloody vomiting and diarrhea.
 Signs often progress to severe tremors, ataxia, and seizures.
 In cats and dogs, 5-FU may be converted to fluorocitrate and interfere with the Kreb's cycle, which may be one cause of seizures and ataxia.
 Generally, 5-FU destroys rapidly dividing cells, affecting the GI tract, liver, kidneys, CNS, and bone marrow.
 The mortality rate among dogs ingesting 5-FU is high.

 Treatment of calcipotriene toxicosis involves standard decontamination (emesis induction, administration of activated charcoal and a cathartic) and reduction of serum calcium concentrations by saline diuresis, furosemide, and corticosteroids, with or without salmon calcitonin treatment (see Treatment of Hypercalcemia).
 Concurrent use of pamidronate (1.3–2 mg/kg diluted in saline and given IV over 2 hr) in dogs may be a useful adjunctive therapy.
 Calcipotriene toxicosis cases usually require monitoring of serum calcium, phosphorus, BUN, and creatinine for several days or even weeks.
 Signs of renal failure are managed with ongoing supportive fluids.

-Last full review/revision March 2012 by Safdar A. Khan, DVM, MS, PhD, DABVT
+Last full review/revision August 2014 by Safdar A. Khan, DVM, MS, PhD, DABVT